loresuso/OpportunisticCellularNetworkSimulator/README.md

 # OpportunisticCellularNetworkSimulator
- A simulator of an opportunistic scheduling algorithm in a simplified 4G cell
+ A simulator of an opportunistic scheduling algorithm in a simplified 4G cell, using the Omnet++ framework